IBM-Cloud/terraform-provider-ibm/website/docs/r/scc_profile_attachment.html.markdown

 # ibm_scc_profile_attachment

-Create, update, and delete scc_profile_attachments with this resource.
+Create, update, and delete profile attachments with this resource.

 ## Example Usage